Rite of Spring (film)

-The poet and director António Reis was the film's assistant director, and his influence can be felt deeply throughout it.
-(The film was included in the film program The School of Reis in 2012.)
+Poet and director António Reis served as assistant director, and his influence can be felt deeply throughout.
+The film was included in the 2012 program The School of Reis.

 Synopsis

 The inhabitants of Curalha, a small village in western Portugal, perform the Passion of Jesus every year according to text from about the 16th century, a tradition upon which Oliveira stumbled during the production of a film in 1963.
 The film is also remembered for "a furious apocalyptic montage that links Christ's death to the violence and lunacy of the Vietnam era".